 And it [change of economy] is yet far more evident

-Further proof of the change to the superiority of Christ’s priesthood is that His priesthood will last forever (He 7:17).
-It was not a temporary system based on type but on the reality which the type illustrated and predicted.
+Further proof of the change to the superiority of Christ’s priesthood was that His priesthood would last forever (He 7:17).
+It was not a temporary system based on type but on the reality that the type illustrated and predicted.

 if [since], in the likeness of Melchizedek, there arises another [different kind] priest [Christ]

-Jesus’ priesthood was in the order of Melchizedek which was without termination.
-What Melchizedek was symbolically Jesus is in truth.
-Jesus’ priesthood was of an entirely different kind that the Levitical.
+Jesus’ priesthood was in the order of Melchizedek, which was without termination.
+What Melchizedek was symbolically, Jesus is in truth.
+Jesus’ priesthood was of an entirely different kind than the Levitical.

 who [Jesus] has come,